Workplace Dating and Relationships

 Any other amorous or sexual relationship between an employee and student not otherwise prohibited by this policy is nonetheless strongly discouraged.
-In principle, such relationships call into question the professional integrity of the faculty member and staff, create an appearance of impropriety, and raise potential conflicts of interest.
+In principle, such relationships call into question the professional integrity of the staff employee, create an appearance of impropriety, and raise potential conflicts of interest.
 In addition, such relationships jeopardize the academic freedom of the college community insofar as academic freedom demands an environment in which no person is intimidated, exploited, or coerced.
-The claim of mutual consent to such relationship will not prevent the faculty or staff member from being subject to administrative sanctions.
+The claim of mutual consent to such relationship will not prevent the staff member from being subject to administrative sanctions.

 Davidson College reserves the right to take whatever action is appropriate, in its discretion, to protect the college's interests in the event of employee/student relationships or violation of this policy generally.
 This may include sanctions up to and including dismissal of the employee involved.